MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

   - screwdriver is not repositioned.
     - **!** it is possible that the screwdriver is not repositioned because the constraint does not use the pos from set_pos.

-19. Fastener functionality must be done:
+19. Fastener functionality:
 - Fasteners are currently not picked up.
-(WIP/done, untested)
+(WIP/done, tested)
 - Fasteners are are incorrectly inserted. (logic is unfinished)
 - Fasteners are not released.
-(WIP/done, untested.)
+(WIP/done, tested.)
   - Bug found: when screwdriver was released, fastener it held was not released. (done)
 - Parts are not constrained.
 (DONE, untested).
   - I suspect it's impossible to constrain two parts at the same time with collision detection logic.
 Screw in is happening at one position, the fastener is later snapped into place, released from the screwdriver, and then how is the second part constrained?